artursniegowski/Mastering_Python_through_Projects/08_ToDo_List_Website/README.md

 3. Change the name of .env.example to .env.</br>
 4. Define the Flask environmental variables in .env (https://flask.palletsprojects.com/en/2.2.x/config/#SECRET_KEY):</br>
 **FLASK_SECRET_KEY** = "your_secret_key_keep_it_secret"</br>
-5. You have the option of using the existing database (at this point, you will use SQLite) with defined users and lists or creating a new one (username adn password: admin1234).</br>
+5. You have the option of using the existing database (at this point, you will use SQLite) with defined users and lists or creating a new one (username and password: admin1234).
+If env variable 'DATABASE_URL' is defined then the data can be stored in a PostgreSQL database.</br>
 Alternatively, you can simply delete the database instance/data.db and then run run_main.py.
 A new, empty database will be created, and you will have to register the users and lists.</br>
 I recommend using the SQLite browser to explore the data currently saved in the database (there are three tables; users, to_do_list, task).</br>